TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Input/Properties/ValuePicker.rst

 valuePicker
 ===========

+.. confval:: valuePicker

+   :type: array
-   :type: array   :Scope: Display
+   :Scope: Display

-:aspect:`Render types`
-   default, colorpicker, inputLink
+   :RenderTypes: default, colorpicker, inputLink

    Renders a select box with static values next to the input field.
 When a value is selected in the box, the value is transferred to the field.
 Keys: